 To set and mark tests and examination papers and maintain a permanent record of the examination results (this includes the security and integrity of the examination process, the delivery of accurate results to students; and our compliance with statutory regulations).

-To develop, deliver and publicise educational products, standards, qualifications, resources and training (this includes the provision and funding of research to inform education policy and improve assessment practice).
+To develop, deliver, inform and publicise educational: products, policy, standards, qualifications, on-screen assessment, questions, resources and training (including the provision and funding of research to inform education policy and improve assessment practice, which may include the use of personal and special category data for Equality, Diversity and Inclusion purposes).

 To promote education for the public benefit (this includes the provision of dedicated support and mentoring to young people through the AQA Unlocking Potential programme).